boly38/node-mongotools/README.md

 There is an autonomous feature called **rotation** that provide a backup file rotation mechanism
 - remove N oldest deprecated backups.

+This readme contains some samples.
+Other samples are under [examples/](./examples).

 ## Command line usage

 ### Initial setup - first time only